WalmartSolutions/Fabuls-1.0/README.md

 **Trillium INC | https://discord.gg/vzXzFpv2gk**

 # Why?
-This client is one of the biggest rename and a skid of all time.
-The client is being sold for unknown price and the devs of it are one of the most restarted people in the world.
-It got so bad in fact, that i had to drop a montage on the devs.
+This client is one of the biggest renames and pastes of all time.
+The client is being sold for an unknown price and the devs of it are one of the most restarted people in the world.
+It got so bad in fact, that I had to drop a montage on the devs.

 [1]: https://github.com/3000IQPlay
 [2]: https://github.com/ethaanol